velodo/youtube-dl_script/README.md

 # youtube-dl_script
-Windows batch file with template config files for archiving YouTube channels.
+Windows Powershell script file with template config files for archiving YouTube channels locally.

 ## How To Get This Working
-First of all, this script is made for Windows as it is a batch file.
+Before you do anything, please be aware that this script is made for Windows as it is a Powershell script file.
 The config files and folder structure will be the same on a Linux machine, but you will have to make your own shell script or something similar.

-Second, the batch file provided here is the exact one I use, and I have a Windows VM running on my NAS, and everything gets downloaded to the NAS storage (which is running unRAID).
-As such, I have the contents of this repository on the NAS itself, then using Windows scheduler I have the VM run a batch file whose only job is to run the main batch file on my NAS.
-I know that seems a little convoluted, but it was the only way I could find to keep the script file on my NAS, but use it in the VM.
-You probably won't need to bother with this, the only reason I have it that way is to modify the script from whatever computer I want, but I set this up a long time ago before I simplified the batch file by separating the config files.
-If your setup is simpler you will probably want to remove a couple sections from the batch file that are used to mount and unmount the SMB share.
-These sections are labeled in the file.

-Third, you should change the config files to fit your needs, and add whatever channels you wish to archive to the channel list files.

-Lastly, you will need to download youtube-dl and ffmpeg and place them into the same folder as the batch file.
-Then you can run the batch file.
+It should end up very similar to the one here.

+Once you are ready, follow these steps:
+1. Download/clone this repository.
+The easiest way to do this is to go to **Code** above, then click **Download ZIP**.
+2. Find a location where you want to store your archive.
+For me, this is on my NAS in 'Videos/Youtube'.
+Extract (if needed), and place the contents of this repository there.
+Using my example, my folder structure would look like:
+    *Videos/Youtube/zzz_ytdl_settings
+    *Videos/Youtube/youtube-dl-scripts.ps1
+3. Download yt-dlp and ffmpeg and place them into the folder next to the script file.
+As long as youtube-dl is working, you can also use this, but you will have to fix the script file to not use yt-dlp.
+However, I **__highly__** recommend making the switch to yt-dlp.
+See the **Links** section below for links to these.
+Your folder structure should now be:
+    *Videos/Youtube/zzz_ytdl_settings
+    *Videos/Youtube/youtube-dl-scripts.ps1
+    *Videos/Youtube/yt-dlp.exe
+    *Videos/Youtube/ffmpeg.exe
+4. Configure the files in 'zzz_ytdl_settings' to your needs!
+Feel free to add/remove/modify these files however you see fit.
+Unless you really know what you're doing, I'd recommend leaving the '.conf' files alone **__except to add specific playlists that shouldn't be downloaded!__** See the section below on how to accomplish this.
+The main thing you will need to modify is the 'ChannelList' files.
+I've left in a few examples of channels I back up in order to give you an idea on how I keep things organized.
+Keep in mind that the # character at the start of a line denotes a comment and the script will ignore that line.
+5. **__IMPORTANT!__** Set up automation.
+Even if you want to manually run this script, please read this carefully.
+As is, this script is expecting the 'youtube-dl_script.ps1' file to be located directly in the 'Z:' drive.

 ## Misc Info
 #### Config Files